iomete/iom-docs/docs/user-guide/iam/sso/sso-okta.md

 ### Conclusion

 After successfully configuring Okta SSO with IOMETE, you can test the integration.
-Try logging out of the IOMETE page, and tada—you should see the Okta login page!
+Try logging out of the IOMETE page, and you should see the Okta login page!

 <Img src="/img/user-guide/iam/sso/okta/okta-sign-in.png" alt="Okta signin page" maxWidth="300px" />